 Go for pocket friendly EMI: Interest rates and loan tenure are co-related to the EMI against your loan amount.
 Lower interest and higher tenure can bring you lower and pocket friendly EMIs.
 Checking your EMI affordability will help you pay your EMIs on time without any delay or default.
 Once you are sure about the affordability, select the tenure accordingly.
 You should preferably go for a shorter tenure, as that will reduce the interest outflow over the loan tenure.

 Loan to Value (LTV) Ratio: Loan to Value, commonly known as LTV is the ratio of your loan amount against the value or purchase price of your used car.
 Different lenders offer different LTV, which is one of the deciding factors against the loan amount that gets approved.
 If you are looking for a higher loan amount, opt for a lender offering higher LTV.

 Examine all these factors while taking a used car loan.
 Also, pick the most suitable financing method for buying your car.
 List out all the advantages and the negatives to ensure your ride brings you a joyful journey ahead.
-You can check Poonawalla Fincorp Pre-Owned Car loan offerings which come with an easy to apply loan application process, minimum documentation and attractive interest rated.
+You can check Poonawalla Fincorp Used Car loan offerings which come with an easy to apply loan application process, minimum documentation and attractive interest rated.